 Micah is doing well a year after his transplant and Katie is expecting the couple’s second child at the end of this month.
 But according to Doughty, “The thing you have to remember about renal kidney failure is getting a transplant isn't something that will fix Micah.
 He may need two or three transplants over his lifetime.
 He'll be on medicine every day of his life."

 For this reason it is important for Doughty to get the word out about early detection of chronic kidney disease.
-The National Kidney Foundation's Kidney Early Evaluation Program (KEEP®) offers free screening for those at risk - anyone 18 years and older with high blood pressure, diabetes or a family history of kidney disease.
+The National Kidney Foundation's Kidney Early Evaluation Program (KEEP®) offers free screening for those at risk - anyone 18 years and older with high blood pressure, diabetes or a family history of kidney failure.
 It is designed to raise awareness about kidney disease among high risk individuals and provide free testing and educational information, so that kidney disease and its complications can be prevented or delayed.

 The National Kidney Foundation urges those at risk to talk to their doctor or attend a free KEEP screening.
 To learn more about KEEP or the Kidney Walk, visit www.kidneywdc.org or call (202) 244-7900.